nmitsou/CarND-Behavioral-Cloning-P3/README.md

 ## Running the model on Track 1

 The car manages to drive on Track 1 without driving outside the road or touching any lane border.
-You can find on this repo a small video and online more rounds here: https://youtu.be/duAp7eDKXAQ
+You can find a small video online here: https://youtu.be/duAp7eDKXAQ